ibm-cloud-docs/vpc/block_storage_vpc_about.md

 By default, boot volumes are encrypted by IBM-managed encryption.
 Optionally, you can use your own root keys (CRKs) by choosing customer-managed encryption during instance creation (see [Customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about#vpc-customer-managed-encryption)).

-By default, boot volumes are always deleted when you delete the instance.
+BBy default, boot volumes are deleted when you delete an instance.
+You can toggle this setting on or off in the instance details.
+A boot volume can only be unattached by deleting the instance it is attached to.
+A boot volume cannot be detached from an instance while the instance exists.
+See [Viewing instance details](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=ui#viewing-virtual-server-instances-ui) for more information.

 ### Data volumes
 {: #secondary-data-volumes}